aaronuv/arby/docs/source/tutorial.rst

 As we can see, the surrogate model predicts quite well the Bessel function.
 We can test the accuracy of our model in a precise sense by using the integration tools of Arby.
-We take as a metric the relative error given by :math:`L_2`-norm of the difference between the two models.
+We take as metric the relative error given by :math:`L_2`-norm of the difference between the two models.

 .. math::